decaporg/decap-cms/website/content/docs/beta-features.md

 backend:
   name: git-gateway

-# when using the custom proxy server port
 local_backend:
+  # when using a custom proxy server port
   url: http://localhost:8082/api/v1
+  # when accessing the local site from a host other than 'localhost' or '127.0.0.1'
+  allowed_hosts: ['192.168.0.1']

 ```